e271828e/Flight.jl/docs/notes/design/framework_spec.md

 schema-authority bargain's second clause ("at first execution otherwise", §13.1) is discharged by leaving the probe's comparison permanently in place.
-At the point where the executor stores a stage return into the table, it holds the complete expected return type at this activation — declared `output_types` plus declared `local_types`, one concrete `NamedTuple` type — and performs a single type test against it (conceptually `y2 isa Expected`).
+At the point where the executor stores a stage return into the table, it holds the complete expected return type at this activation — the declared types of the names *this stage* produces, as fixed by Stratum B's stage classification: one concrete `NamedTuple` type per (component, stage), drawn from `output_types` and `local_types` alike.
+Auto-published names belong to no stage's expected type;
+the framework writes those cells itself.
+The executor performs a single type test against that type (conceptually `y2 isa Expected`).
 Type-stable conformant
 code: the compiler proves the return type, decides the test at compile time, and deletes it — zero instructions.
 Branch-divergent code: the test survives as a runtime check, nanoseconds on conformant branches, a loud located error